sualeh/creditcardnumber/README.md

 # Credit Card Number

 *Credit Card Number* is a Java library that can provide details of a bank issued credit card number.

 All classes are immutable and thread-safe.
 The standard `toString()` function formats data in a readable form.
 Validity is enforced by JUnit tests.
 Java 6 or newer is required.
 Maven is needed for a build.

-The goal of this project is to use publicly available documentation to create a reliable Java library to provide information about credit card numbers.
+The goal of this project is to use publicly and freely available documentation to create a reliable Java library to provide information about credit card numbers.

 Some resources consulted are:
 * [Bank card number](http://en.wikipedia.org/wiki/Bank_card_number)